House of Finance: Additional associations

-The Goethe Club, a universal student, employee and alumni club governed by its members, is headed at the House of Finance and is organising its events mainly at this building.
-This non-profit organisation under German law was established in 1997.

-The Goethe Club is a neutral, independent and non-profit association for the promotion of education and the associated international exchange and networking between all current and former members of Goethe University.
-The focus is on the pluralistic further education and application of all subjects in theory and practice in cooperation with institutions from all areas.
+The Goethe Club, a universal student, staff and alumni club for each faculty run by its members, is based in the House of Finance.
+The Goethe Club is a neutral, independent and non-profit association for the promotion of education, culture and science and the associated international exchange and networking of all current and former members of Goethe University.
+Founded in 1997, it focuses on pluralistic further education and the application of all subjects in theory and practice in cooperation with institutions from all fields.
 The association offers a sustainable private and professional network, social and cultural activities, international contacts and exclusive career opportunities.
-In this way, the Goethe Club promotes the bond with the Goethe University.
+In this way, the Goethe Club fosters the bond with Goethe University.